wadeguidry/Primo-Book-Cover-Carousel/README.md

 - The book covers are taken from openlibrary.org using a simple call to their web site.
 I have no association with openlibrary.org, and  cannot speak to the restrictions on use of their content.
 But you can refer to their web site at: https://openlibrary.org/dev/docs/api/covers for information about acceptable use.

 - The toughest part of the Alma Analytics API for me was understanding how to deal with XML namespace used in the data returned by the API.
 Thanks goes to Kate Deibel at University of Washington library for helping me with that part.

+- Since overdue books stay "attached" to the patron record until the fines are paid, I only include books in the report if they were returned on time (ie, not late).
+I don't want to include books if there is even a remote chance that the title could be traced back to a specific library patron.